Updated May 24, 2023

 Introduction to Grant Privileges MySQL

-Whenever a new user is created in the MySQL database using the CREATE USER statement, the created user doesn’t have any privileges that mean the permissions to access and modify the contents of the database.
+When we create a new user in the MySQL database using the CREATE USER statement, the user does not have any privileges initially.
+This means they do not have permissions to access or modify the contents of the database.
 This means that the user will be able to log in to the database server but cannot retrieve the data from the database tables neither use the database and CREATE, ALTER or MODIFY the tables.

 The newly created user cannot use SELECT, INSERT, UPDATE, or DELETE statements to fetch and modify the contents of the table.
-For this, the privileges must be granted to the user by some other user, such as root or another user that has the privilege to grant these privileges and is already granted with the privileges that it wants to grant to another user.
+To accomplish this, another user, such as root or a user with the privilege to grant these privileges, must grant the privileges to the user.
+The user granting the privileges must already possess the privileges they wish to grant to another user.
 In this article, we will learn who can grant the privileges to other users, how this can be done, syntax, and examples of granting the privileges in MySQL.

-When MySQL is installed on a machine, by default, a user named root is created that has all the privileges of the database server.
+During the installation of MySQL on a machine, the system creates a user named “root” by default with all the privileges of the database server.
 We can check the privileges granted to any user in MySQL by using the SHOW GRANTS command.
-For example, if we want to check the privileges that are granted to the root user, then we can make the use of the following query statement to fetch the information –
+For example, if we want to check the privileges granted to the root user, we can use the following query statement to retrieve the information:

 SHOW GRANTS FOR root@localhost;